Domestic and family violence

 Whether represented or not, the respondent is not allowed to ask questions that are irrelevant to the issues before the court, offensive or intended to intimidate the applicant or their witnesses.

-Application to vary/revoke a Court DVO
+Application to vary, revoke or extend a Court DVO

 While a Court DVO is in force, either party may apply to have it varied or revoked .
 A person may wish to vary or revoke a DVO for a number of reasons, such as: